w3c/miniapp/specs/uri/docs/Q&A.md

 ## About accessibility

 ### 1. What happens when a browser without MiniApp runtime accesses the MiniApp URI?
-**Answer:**  If the dereference of the MiniApp URI is not supported, then generally, the browser will give it to the system to identify it.
+**Answer:**  If the dereference of the MiniApp URI is not supported, then generally, the browser will let the operating system to identify it.
 If it cannot be identified, it will not respond or prompt.
 And if the developer hopes that the MiniApp can still be called even if the MiniApp URI is running in an unsupported browser, the developer can use some known methods in the industry, such as the deep link, to call up the designated user agent which can recognize and parse MiniApp URIs.